crynux-ecosystem/genki-dama/README.md

 The first Ruby model is a Electronic Chiptune style music model that could be used to generate musics for games.

-A demo video of fine-tuning such a model, and using it to generate music is given in the X:
+A demo video of fine-tuning such a model, and using it to generate music is given on X:

 [Fine-tuning & inference of the music generation model](https://x.com/crynuxai/status/1834032564266533183)